 I bet if you think about it, you spend a lot of time just “spinning”.
 No – I’m not talking about spinning around the way you did on the tire swing on your elementary school playground, until someone threw up or started to cry.
 I’m talking about the inactive, “just thinking” phase before implementing the next big plan or clicking publish on the blog post or offering a new service.
+If you’re a mom blogger trying to propel yourself into a new small business or you’re a SAHM who just wants to actually start bringing your income, it can be incredibly intimidating to think about putting yourself out there the first time (or 10th).

 It’s the place where we feel stuck.
 Or unmotivated.
 Or concerned.
 Or…you get the idea.